Safety Policies - Updated October 26th

-We understand these are unfamiliar and trying times for everyone, especially in the midst of losing a beloved friend.
+We understand these are trying times for everyone, especially in the midst of losing a beloved friend.
 Our veterinarians continue to serve at-home appointments and deeply care to provide our services to your beloved friend.

 With the "safer at home" and social distancing measures taking place in our service areas, we ask that you follow these guidelines and requests when our veterinarians visit your home.
-Please partner with us and maintain a 6-10 foot distance with the veterinarian at all times.
-This is not a suggestion but a requirement for service until the State of Colorado restrictions are lifted.
+Please partner with us in wearing a mask and maintaining a 6-10 foot distance with the veterinarian at all times.
+This is not a suggestion but a requirement for service.